scarletfeather/scarletfeather/README.md

-Hi, I’m 瓻玙
+-  Hi, I’m @scarletfeather
+-
-I’m interested in stories,languages,comics,games,religious,arts and code.
+-  I’m interested in stories,languages,games,religious,art and code.
-I am a pragmatism person who hate formalism a lot.
-I want to travel more to learn and explore more interesting things.
+-

-I’m currently learning c,c++.maybe java and python in the furture.
+-  I’m currently learning c,c++.maybe I will learn java and python in the furture.
-I’m looking to collaborate on making games and software programing.
+-  I’m looking to collaborate on making games and developing softwares.
+-  I'm learning to develop websites at present.
+-
-How to reach me :through email:marvi@qq.com, or meet me in reality plz.
+-  How to reach me :through email:marvi@qq.com
+-  or in reality.